 In the film ‘Covenant Of Grace’, Jon Garcia expertly inserts a similar conversation between R J and his dad, but, in greater detail, and it is more of a confession on the part of Elder Smith to R J. A quietly understated bonding between suppressed gay father and a confident, out, and supportive son on whom Elder Smith can rely.
-I wept during that moving scene, and did often, throughout the emotional roller coaster rides that comprise films two and three.
-Jon Garcia owes me for boxes of tissues!
+This is one, of many genuinely moving scenes, in a roller coaster ride of raw emotions that laid bare throughout the trilogy of films.

 Finally, the intensity created by the use of close-up and extra close-up shots throughout the film is what makes it all so special and affecting.